 Hi!
-My name is Charles Young.
+My name is Charles Yong.
 I’m a junior student majoring in Computer Science at Peking University.
 Starting from 2021 fall, I take a gap year to study at MIT as a Sloan Visiting Fellow.
 Besides Computer Science, I’m interested in the field of Higher Education and Sociology.

 This blog covers a wide range of topics, including books, music, and many others.
-If you are interested in any of my posts, feel free to contact me at yongzhengqi[at]gmail.com.
+If you are interested in any of my posts, feel free to contact me at zyong[at]mit.edu.